 - It’s totally free

-- You can route only torrents through Tor and keep all other traffic separate
+- You can choose to route only your torrent app through Tor and keep all other traffic separate

 Step #1: Download and install Orbot